Use forwarders to get data into Splunk Cloud Platform

 When implementing an intermediate forwarder tier, try to maintain a 2:1 or greater ratio of intermediate forwarders to your Splunk Cloud Platform indexers.
 You can accomplish this by adding additional intermediate forwarder nodes, or by configuring your intermediate forwarder nodes to use multiple pipelines.
-For more information, see Configure a forwarder to handle multiple pipeline sets in the Forwarder Manual.
+For more information, see Configure an intermediate forwarder in the Forwarder Manual.

 Use a universal forwarder to get data into Splunk Cloud Platform

 The universal forwarder is the best choice for a large set of data collection requirements from systems in your environment.
 It is a purpose-built data collection mechanism with minimal resource requirements.
 The universal forwarder is the default choice for collecting and forwarding log data.